By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 As of the 2020 election, Native American voters, 16% of the state's population, are split, with urban populations supporting the Democrats and rural reservation populaces favoring the Republicans.

-In 2020, ESPN called Oklahoma City "the center of the softball universe."
+In 2020, ESPN called Oklahoma City "the center of the softball universe", referring to the fast-pitch version of the sport.

-In 2020, the U.S. census indicated that 14.2 percent of Oklahomans identified as American Indians, representing the highest indigenous population by percentage in any state.
+In 2020, according to the U.S. census, 14.2 percent of Oklahomans identify as American Indians, which is the highest indigenous population by percentage in any state.

 Oklahoma City was the largest city in the United States carried by Republican Donald Trump in the 2020 election.